KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

                 +- Encoded pointer value (lower 48 bits)
 ```

-With the sign-bit set and the pointer value added into the NaN value, we're left
+With the sign bit set and the pointer value added into the NaN value, we're left
 with 3 bits that are still unused.
 We could for example use these bits to encode a type, which would save us an
 additional memory load if all we want to know is the type of whatever we're pointing to.

-If the sign-bit isn't set, we would use these 3 bits to encode the type of the short encoded
+If the sign bit isn't set, we would use these 3 bits to encode the type of the short encoded
 value.
-Lets define some type IDs for these short types.
+Let's define some type IDs.

 ```
 000 -> NaN